ThemeMetro/Clean/README.md

 ### No support and update is provided by ThemeMetro
 # &nbsp;&nbsp;

 # Croster!
-The Future of WHMCS Themes
-### Stop using pre-made WHMCS Themes, Build your own.
+The Future of WHMCS Themes<br /> Stop using pre-made WHMCS Themes, Build your own.
 # &nbsp;&nbsp;
 <p align="left"><a href="https://thememetro.com/"><img src="https://thememetro.com/images/logo.png" alt="ThemeMetro" /></a><br />
 Copyright (c) ThemeMetro.cm All Rights Reserved.</p>